 What Is The Importance Of Technology In Retail Industry?

-Technology enables a situation wherein a machine performs tasks that can be executed repeatedly with a standard set of instructions without getting tired, thus letting the human mind function and focus on what is more important.
+Technology enables a machine to perform tasks that can be executed repeatedly with a standard set of instructions without getting tired, thus letting the human mind function and focus on what is more important.

 Especially in retail, technology gives you the platform to better satisfy your customers by helping you concentrate on their needs.
 And happier customers mean more business.

-Small and medium businesses are said to be the most vital part of the economy of any nation.
+Small and medium businesses are the most vital part of the economy of any nation.

 “Oh, I’m all about small business.
 I think what we’ve learned from big business and big Wall Street is that unchecked greed and the creation of false value gets us all in trouble.
 If we look at the American economy, who’s really creating value?
 It’s the small businesses.”

 This is where the role of technology comes in.
-Those with the foresight to understand the potential of tech without getting lost in its complexities have indeed been able to grow faster and bigger.
+Those who can see the potential of tech without getting lost in its complexities have been able to grow faster and bigger.
 Here’s how technology can help you grow without compromising on what sets you apart.

 Retaining Warmth In Interactions

-Now, from this practice, what the retailer gets is data about the customer.
-Data pertains to the type and number of products the particular customer purchased.
-An accumulation of this kind of information enables the retailer to have an understanding of the pattern of inventory flow.
+Now, from this practice, what you get is data about the customer.
+Over time, this kind of information helps you have an understanding of the pattern of inventory flow.